triton-inference-server/server/deploy/nebius/README.md

 Retrieve the current URL and repeat readiness/auth/inference checks after a successful start.
 Replacements can require another image pull and model load.
-The entrypoint uses `exec` and Triton's 30-second exit allowance, but platform termination grace and in-flight request draining still require validation.
+The entrypoint uses `exec` and Triton's 30-second exit allowance.
+Finish client requests before stopping the Endpoint: a live test returned HTTP 502 to confirmed in-flight requests while Triton was still waiting for them to finish.
+The server's exit allowance does not guarantee delivery through the gateway.

 When finished, delete by the recorded ID and confirm that a subsequent get returns **NotFound**, not a connection/authentication error: